damejidlo/crash-log/README.md

 All HTML dumps with uncaught exceptions or PHP errors that Tracy generates are stored to any backend storage Flysystem supports.

-CrashLog requires a properly configured `FilesystemInterface` to operate properly.
+CrashLog requires a properly configured `FilesystemInterface` to operate.
 All log messages that do not implement `\Throwable` are relayed to the specified `ILogger` delegate.

 Installation